someparty/someparty/source/articles/2019-03-17-new-values.html.markdown

 Cassette label [Reel to Reel Records](https://www.facebook.com/reeltoorealrecords/) recently put out a 17 song compilation titled *Keepin' it Reel*, it among the tracks it collects is a new demo recording from Robbie Brake, frontman of the London, Ontario power-pop group [Isölation Party](https://isolationparty.bandcamp.com/).
 It's one of several releases the artist has planned for the coming months, including a 7" single and a solo LP.
 You can check the song out at Bandcamp.

-In addition, Brake today released a set of speedy low-fi surf-rock songs under the band-name [Hook and the Creeps](https://hookandthecreeps.bandcamp.com/releases).
+In addition, Brake today released a set of speedy lo-fi surf-rock songs under the band-name [Hook and the Creeps](https://hookandthecreeps.bandcamp.com/releases).
 While he's been  sitting on these tracks for a while, they've been released now in tribute to surf guitar legend Dick Dale, who passed away this weekend.

 If you haven't checked out Isölation Party's lovely new garage punk/power-pop LP *Fiberoptic Holiday*, I suggest you [get on that](https://www.punknews.org/article/69330/stream-the-new-lp-from-london-ontario-power-pop-act-isolation-party).